All Episodes

 Yeah.

-And so it's back.
+And so it's back, bro.

-We we came back about a year ago.
+We came back about a year ago.

-Him and I, him and I, you know, we we we kissed and made up.
+Him and I, him and I, you know, we, we, we kissed and made up.

-Um, well, we 69 each other, and then and then uh, and dude, this has been some of the most fun I've had doing comedy again because it's is it's you're talking with your with your friend about history, what I love in New York City, which I love, and it's a place for me to stay in New York, and we really just have a lot of fun uh doing the history of high units together.
+And then, and then, uh, and dude, this has been some of the most fun I've had doing comedy again because it's, it's, it's, you're talking with your, with your friend about history, what I love in New York City, which I love.

-Oh, that well, that I learned.
+Oh, that, well, that I learned.

 That's the thing.